 Sounds like a good deal, right?
 Well, not exactly.
 While you’ll have four shares instead of one, they’re going to divide the share price by 4 to $110 per share.
 Here’s the before and after.

-Why Split the Stock?
+Why Do Companies Split Their Stock?

 Back in those “olden” days in the 1990’s, if you wanted to buy shares in a company you typically had to buy a “lot” of at least 10 shares.
 You couldn’t buy fractional shares and buying just one share was pretty unusual.

 If you had $100 to invest and the stock you wanted to buy had a stock price of $100, you were stuck.
 Couldn’t do it.
 But if they split their stock on a 10-1 basis, their stock price would be just $10 and you could go ahead and buy 10 shares for $100.